Air fryer deer jerky makes an awesome snack, it is low in fat, high in protein, and easily portable, perfect for hiking, packed lunches, or picnics.

 How to Make Deer Jerky in an Air Fryer

-- Marinate the venison: mix all marinade ingredients together in a large bowl, then add the sliced venison.
-Cover and refrigerate overnight (or for at least 3 hours).
+Marinate the venison: mix all marinade ingredients together in a large bowl, then add the sliced venison.
+Cover and refrigerate overnight (or ideally for 24 hours).

-- Drain and dry the venison: When it has finished marinating, drain and discard the marinade.
-Pat the venison dry.
+Drain the venison: When it has finished marinating, drain the venison thoroughly and discard the marinade.

 How to make deer jerky in an air fryer.

-- ½ tsp chili flakes, optional, or add more if you like it spicy
+- ½ teaspoon chili flakes (optional, or add more if you like it spicy)

-- Cover the bowl and place in the refrigerator overnight or for at least 3 hours.
+- Cover the bowl and place in the refrigerator overnight or up to 48 hours.

-- Place meat strips in air fryer basket in a single layer - ensure it is not overlapping.
+- Place venison strips in air fryer basket in a single layer - ensure it is not overlapping.